sky-uk/mite/docs/design-deployment.rst

 this as fairly typical of a traditional NFT setup in a medium to large tech company.

-We have used this infrastructure to inject load of up to 10k tps into our system under test.
-This infrastructure is somewhat overprovisioned for our needs, but our focus has been on the performance of the applications which we test.
-While not wishing to be profligate, we believe it would be a mistake to shrink the injection infrastructure close to its performance limits.
-When resource constraints appear in an NFT exercise, they should stem from the system under test and not the test apparatus.
-Anything other than the most occasional exception to this rule is an indication that the NFT is not efficiently organized.
+We have used this infrastructure to inject load of up to 12k tps into our system under test across a variety of journeys, including some which simulate full user interaction with the platform, i.e. signin → modify data → signout.

-(Note that the provisioning of our test injection infrastrucutre is also undercharacterized above: far more important than memory for the runners is the bandwidth from them to the system under test – which is also less straightforward to quantify in the than VM size.
+(Note that the provisioning of our test injection infrastructure is also undercharacterized above: far more important than memory for the runners is the bandwidth from them to the system under test – which is also less straightforward to quantify in the than VM size.
 Our injectors and